 If you’re over the age of 65 and develop any of these flu symptoms, see a doctor right away to reduce the risk of complications.
 If you see a doctor within the first 48 hours of your first symptom, your doctor may prescribe an antiviral medication.
 When taken early, this medication can reduce the duration and severity of your illness.

 Flu complications aren’t as common in younger people and those with a healthy immune system.
-But up to about 85 percent of seasonal flu-related deaths occur in people who are 65 years or older.
+But up to about of seasonal flu-related deaths occur in people who are 65 years or older.

-Additionally, about 70 percent of flu-related hospitalizations occur in the same age group.
+Additionally, about of flu-related hospitalizations occur in the same age group.

 Some flu-related complications aren’t as severe and may include a sinus or an ear infection.
 More serious complications can include bronchitis and pneumonia, which affect the lungs.

 Bronchitis occurs when inflammation develops in the lining of the bronchial tubes.
 These are the tubes that carry air to the lungs.
 Symptoms of bronchitis can include: